MattiaPeiretti/lighthouse-batch-api/README.md

 This will build the docker container, and automatically spin it up.

-The applciation will be accessible at `http://localhost:3000`
+The application will be accessible at `http://localhost:3000`

 ## Getting Started